Kewels/Super_Hyper_Sonic_Faithful/Super Sonic V1 Alpha/transform-readme.txt

 To transform into Super/Hyper Sonic. you need Cheat Engine.
 This can be easily found on Google (or your preferred search engine).

 Once installed, open the file "Transformation.CT".
 Cheat Engine should open.
+Open the game before switching over to Cheat Engine.

 In the top left of the program, click on the icon that has a computer monitor and a magnifying glass on it.
 Search Sonic Frontiers on the list, select it, then hit open.